 Building collapse in northern Lebanon kills at least six people

-Abdel Hamid Karimeh says seven people injured as rescue teams search for people trapped under rubble.
+Gov’t council member Abdel Hamid Karimeh says seven people injured as rescue teams search for people trapped under rubble.

 At least six people have been killed and seven others were wounded when two adjoining buildings collapsed in the northern Lebanese city of Tripoli, the head of the municipal council said.